Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Experiment

 \section{Experiment}

-A schematic diagram of the experimental setup is shown in Fig.~\ref{fig:experimental}(c).
-The output of a Ti:Sapphire chirped pulse amplifier ($\lambda \sim$ \SI{795}{\nm}, \SI{70}{\fs}, \SI{1}{\kilo\Hz}) is introduced into a $\beta$-barium borate (BBO, type I, $\theta = \SI{29.2}{\deg}$, \SI{0.1}{\mm} thickness) crystal to generate the $2\omega$ pulses ($\lambda \sim$ \SI{400}{\nm}).
+A schematic diagram of the experimental setup is shown in Fig.~\ref{fig:experimental}(a).
+The output of a Ti:Sapphire chirped pulse amplifier ($\lambda \sim$ $\SI{800}{\nm}$, \SI{70}{\fs}, \SI{1}{\kilo\Hz}) is introduced into a $\beta$-barium borate (BBO, type I, cut angle $\theta = \SI{29.2}{\deg}$, \SI{0.1}{\mm} thickness) crystal to generate the $2\omega$ pulses ($\lambda \sim$ \SI{400}{\nm}).
 The $\omega$ and $2\omega$ pulses are separated by a dielectric mirror (Layertec, 106853), which reflects the $2\omega$ pulses and transmits the $\omega$ pulses.
 The polarization direction of the $\omega$ pulses is rotated by a half-waveplate to be parallel to that of the $2\omega$ pulses.
-The $\omega$ and $2\omega$ pulses are co-linearly combined again by another dielectric mirror, and the $\omega$ and $2\omega$ pulses are focused on an effusive molecular beam of gas mixture (He 95\% + OCS 5\%) introduced into an ultrahigh vacuum chamber (residual gas pressure $< \SI{e-8}{\Pa}$) by an off-axis parabolic mirror with an effective focal length of \SI{200}{\mm}.
+The $\omega$ and $2\omega$ pulses are co-linearly combined again by another dielectric mirror and focused by an off-axis parabolic mirror ($f = \SI{200}{\mm}$) onto an effusive molecular beam of a gas mixture (He 95\% + OCS 5\%) introduced into an ultrahigh vacuum chamber (residual gas pressure $< \SI{e-8}{\Pa}$).
+The spatial overlap of the $\omega$ and $2\omega$ pulses are optimized to maximize the number of the electron yields.
 The effective laser field intensity of the $\omega$ and $2\omega$ pulses at the focal spot is estimated to be \SI{5e13}{\Wcm} and \SI{5e12}{\Wcm}, respectively, from the ponderomotive energy shift $U_p$ measured in the photoelectron spectra of Xe.
 The phase difference $\Delta\phi$ at the focal spot is calibrated by measuring the phase difference dependence of the maximum kinetic energy of backward-scattered electrons from Xe~\cite{Ray.PRA.2011}.